-Professional Recognition: The Master of Health Leadership and Management is accredited by the Australasian College of Health Service Management (ACHSM).
+Professional Recognition: The Master of Health Service Management is accredited by the Australasian College of Health Service Management (ACHSM).

-Candidates can apply for the HMIP if they already have a post-graduate degree in a relevant health management field (ie, health service management, health management, health administration or international health management) and as such may be exempt from needing to complete the MHSM.
+Candidates can apply for the HMIP if they already have a Masters or Higher post-graduate degree in a relevant health management field (ie, health service management, health management, health administration or international health management) and as such may be exempt from the requirement of completing the MHSM.
 Individual potential candidates who fall in this category should contact Vic/Tas Branch ACHSM to ascertain if an exemption is applicable to them.